Wolf's Head Society: Early stature

 The Third Society sat at the apex of a social pyramid bricked by junior societies (sophomore societies were abolished in 1875, freshman societies in 1880), campus organizations, athletic teams, clubs, and fraternities.

 In 1888, the society changed its name to Wolf's Head Society, consonant with the approval among undergraduates of the society's pin, a stylized wolf's head on an inverted ankh, an Egyptian hieroglyphic known as the Egyptian Cross or "the key of life".
-The earliest undergraduate members allowed fellow schoolmates to handle the pin, a specific refutation of pin display by the older societies.
+The earliest undergraduate members allowed fellow schoolmates to handle the pin, a specific refutation of the pin displayed by the older societies.
 Eternal life is symbolized rather than death or erudition.
 A Roman fasces had been considered as a design element for the pin.

 Point of view

 Many pioneering and subsequent members mocked as "poppycock" (from the Dutch for "soft excrement") the seemingly Masonic-inspired rituals and atmosphere associated with Skull and Bones.
+The sentiment was widespread in the Yale community, particularly among undergraduates.
 In their The Pirates of Penzance prank, Wolf's Head members persuaded the thespian pirate king to display the numbers 322 (part of the emblem of Skull and Bones) below a skull and crossbones at a local theatre.
 In another example, Yale President A. Whitney Griswold's deprecated the rituals as "bonesy bullshit" and "Dink Stover crap" coloring undergraduate life.

 Wolf's Head did maintain many traditional practices, such as the Thursday and Sunday meetings, which were common among its peers.
 Paul Moore, Jr., long-time Senior Fellow and successor trustee (1964 - 1990) for the Yale Corporation and long-tenured bishop in the Episcopal Church (United States), recalled the night before he first encountered combat in World War II: "I spent the evening on board ship being quizzed by [a friend from Harvard] about what went on in Wolf's Head.
 He could not believe I would hold back such irrelevant secrets the night before I faced possible death."

-The Halls
+Symbols

+The society's badge consists of a wolf's head on top of a ankh, in gold.